jenkinsci/jenkins/CONTRIBUTING.md

 served in production.
 Jenkins is available on <http://localhost:8080/jenkins/> and uses `war/work` as its `JENKINS_HOME`; pass `-Dport=`, `-Dhost=` or `-DjenkinsHome=` to change that.

-Edits to `war/src/main/webapp` and to views and message bundles under `core/src/main/resources` are picked up without restarting.
+Edits to `war/src/main/webapp`, and to Jelly views and their sibling `.properties` files under `core/src/main/resources`, are picked up on the next page load.
+Edits to a `Messages.properties` take effect when you restart the development instance — no repackaging needed, but the bundle is cached for the life of the JVM.
 Changes to Java code still need a rebuild.

 Because Jenkins now runs in its own JVM, starting Maven under a debugger no longer attaches to Jenkins.
 Pass `-Dmaven.hpi.debug=true` to have the forked JVM suspend and wait for a debugger, or